Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Modified Ginzburg-Landau equation

 with the critical exponent $\beta=\tfrac{1}{2}$ under mean-field conditions.
-This result arises from minimizing the standard GL free energy functional.

-To justify this result, we assume that the system is in thermodynamic equilibrium, the homogeneity and locality (no spatial gradients or long-range correlations), the fluctuations are negligible, the free energy is analytic near $T_{c}$ and that the order parameter $\psi$ is uniform and real.

-In the full Ginzburg--Landau free energy functional, gradient term $\frac{1}{2m}\left|\nabla\psi(\mathbf{r})\right|^{2}$are included to account for the energy cost associated with variations of the order parameter $\psi$ in time, temperature, or space.
-This terms is essential in dynamic or spatially inhomogeneous contexts.
+By this we mean that we assume that the system is in thermodynamic equilibrium, homogeneous and local (no spatial gradients or long-range correlations), that the fluctuations are negligible, the free energy is analytic near $T_{c}$ and that the order parameter $\psi$ is uniform and real.
+In the full GL-free energy functional, the gradient term $\frac{1}{2m}|\nabla\psi(\mathbf{r})|^{2}$ is included to account for the energy cost associated with variations of the order parameter $\psi$ in time, temperature, or space.
+This term is essential in dynamic or spatially inhomogeneous contexts.

-However, in the classical derivation of the critical exponent $\beta=\tfrac{1}{2}$, we work under a specific set of equilibrium assumptions that the system is in thermodynamic equilibrium, the order parameter $\psi$ is spatially and temporally uniform and there are no external fields or gradients applied.